deepflowio/docs/translate/translated/07-integration/02-input/04-log/02-vector.md

 ### Filter Color Control Characters

-Usage suggestion: Use regex to filter color control characters in logs to increase log readability.
+Usage suggestion: Use regex to filter color control characters in the log to increase log readability.

 ```yaml
 transforms: